JebaSchulz/JebaSchulz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Software Engineer
+- 🔭 I’m currently working as a Senior Software Engineer
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on DevOps, Cloud
 - 🤔 I’m looking for help with Data Science and Machine Learning
 - 💬 Ask me about ...
 - 📫 How to reach me: ...